Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning

 \subsection{Edge Inference}

 Inference in DNNs~\cite{wu2019machine} is much more lightweight than training.
+Notice that, roughly speaking, one may expect the single inference step cost to be about $1/3$ of the cost needed for performing a single training step of the same model on similarly sized data due to additional loss evaluation and backward pass required in the training phase~\cite{adolf16fathom, li2020pytorch}.
 Relative performance varies significantly between network architectures (e.g., convolutional networks tend to pay a higher cost during training) and between system architectures (e.g., executing the operations on GPU may change the relative cost of training and inference).
-Roughly speaking, one may expect the inference cost to be about $1/3$ of the cost needed for performing a single training step of the same model on similarly sized data~\cite{adolf16fathom, li2020pytorch} due to additional loss evaluation and backward pass required in the training phase.
-For this, the inference is generally computed on a single (possibly SIMD/GPU/TPU accelerated) processing element.
+The inference is generally computed on a single (possibly SIMD/GPU/TPU accelerated) processing element.
 At the distributed system level, a distributed inference process can be described with a directed acyclic graph, whereas FL requires a cyclic graph.
 This makes both cases interesting for experimentation.